Brookville, Pennsylvania: Geography

-Brookville is located in west-central Jefferson County, at the confluence of the North Fork and Sandy Lick Creek, forming Redbank Creek, a westward-flowing tributary of the Allegheny River.
+Brookville is located in west-central Jefferson County, bordered by Rose Township along its western half and Pine Creek Township along its eastern half.

+The borough sits at the confluence of the North Fork and Sandy Lick Creeks, which together create the Redbank Creek, a west-flowing tributary of the Allegheny River.
-U.S. Route 322 (Main Street) passes through the center of town.

-According to the U.S. Census Bureau, the borough has a total area of 8.3 km2, of which 8.1 sqkm are land and 0.2 sqkm, or 2.83%, are water.
+Total area of the borough is 8.3 km2, of which 8.1 sqkm is land and 0.2 sqkm is water.

+U.S. Route 322 (Main Street) passes through the center of the borough.